 Jewell’s master schedule supports this model through designated “Walk to Learn” times within grade levels.

-Teachers and interventionists work together as a team to create intervention groups for Walk to Learn guided reading or small group math.
+Teachers work together as a team to create intervention groups for Walk to Learn guided reading or small group math.
 These groups should be re-determined after every six week cycle (times for this process are in the data team schedule).
 These groups will work with a targeted skill trajectory using focused and research based interventions and a 6 week data collection/progress monitoring process.
 Interventionists will help determine systems for progress monitoring for students at the seventh week whole team meetings.